Massage Parlor | Genuine Massage Therapy or Prostitution?

 eBook - Sensual Erotic Massages

-In fact, it’s not uncommon that a Massage Parlor — notably in countries or states within countries in which prostitution or sex work are illegal activities — is actually (partly) a disguise for a brothel, that is, a cover or front organization for a place of sexual services and/or prostitution.
+In fact, it’s not uncommon that massage parlors— notably in countries or states within countries in which prostitution or sex work are illegal activities — are actually (partly) a disguise for brothels, that is, a cover or front organization for places that offer sexual services and/or prostitution.

-Mind however that offering sexual or erotic services is not necessarily defined as prostitution.
+Mind, however, that offering sexual or erotic services is not necessarily defined as prostitution.
 The legal definition of what is involved in “prostitution” depends very much on individual countries.
-In Japan, for instance, prostitution is illegal, but defined as “having paid coital intercourse with an unacquainted person.
+In Japan, for instance, prostitution is illegal, but the term is defined as “having paid coital intercourse with an unacquainted person,” which leaves quite some space for a liberal interpretation.

 In practice, it means that all other sexual services — fellatio, handjobs, anal sex, nude body-to-body services, and so on — are not considered prostitution and therefore legal activities within Japanese law.